 Emma Stone

-Stone earned Oscar nominations for Birdman (2014) and The Favourite (2018), winning Best Actress for La La Land (2016) and Poor Things (2023).
+Stone earned her first Oscar nomination for Birdman (2014), and won Best Actress for La La Land (2016) and Poor Things (2023); she has also earned nominations for The Favourite (2018) and Bugonia (2025).
 She starred in Battle of the Sexes (2017), Cruella (2021), and Maniac (2018).
-In 2020, she co-founded Fruit Tree, producing films like Problemista (2023).
+In 2020, she co-founded Fruit Tree, producing films Problemista (2023) and I Saw the TV Glow (2024).

 Films with Emma Stone